neeti-s/research-studio-s24/projects/Xiaozao_Wang.md

 This project aims at contributing to the principles of "Explainable AI", which emphasizes the importance of explainability and interpretability of machine learning models beyonds mere accuracy.
 In this project, I want to build an interactive demonstration of a well-known machine learning model (probably the neural network), which unveils its internal workings and allowing the viewers to modify the parameters.
 This facilitates artists in getting a better understanding of how everything works inside the "blackbox" and unlock their creative potential within their own ml5 projects.

-Target audience: Artists and designers who want to understand and make use of machine learning in their works.
+Target audience: Artists and creative coders who want to understand and make use of machine learning in their works.

 ## Final Deliverable